SATURDAY, MAR 2, 2015

 I am interested in alternatives to fossil fuel-based agribusiness production systems.
 I do not, however, speak "organic" nor "permaculture" (nor Feng shui).
 I understand the appeal of the concepts offered to home owners and small-scale producers of produce for local markets.
 No one is producing "inorganic" foods (or bragging about it), so the alternative concepts are near universals.
 A few producers, especially larger scale ones, may only be interested in making money by meeting demand, and could care less about "alternative" practices, but they tend to go along with the expected practices so as to use a premium "organic" name (part of the cost of doing business).
 Most people, however, who are into alternative production systems buy into the belief systems that explain and promote them.
 Most people do not realize that there are alternative ways to understand "alternative farming" practices.

-Since most off-farm inputs represent embedded fossil fuel inputs into the production system, we eschew them on non-sustainability grounds, whether "organic" or "inorganic," so our cultural practices may be indistinguishable from those of organic farms.
+Since most off-farm inputs represent embedded fossil fuel inputs into the production system, I eschew them on non-sustainability grounds, whether "organic" or "inorganic," so our cultural practices may be indistinguishable from those of organic farms.
 Farming using animal power has been done, but much of a region's farm produce must be used to produce the food to feed the animals.
-We do not use animal labor, other than chickens and ducks for weeding.
+I do not use animal labor, other than chickens and ducks for pest control/weeding.
 Farming using only human power involves hard work no matter how much time is spent in protracted and thoughtful observation.
 Alternative to animal power, including human, would be solar powered farm-bots smarter than your average animal.
 Until farm-bots are available to do the heavy lifting, humans will need to.
 Science and technology can be our friends (or enemies).

 The only alternative to belief-based ways of knowing is evidence-based ways of knowing.
 Belief-based systems start with conclusions and cite evidence to support the conclusions.
 The alternative is to start with evidence and form tentative conclusions or concepts based on the evidence.
 The difference is fundamental (an epistemological one), and each represent two "universes of discourse" between which communication is limited.
 Those having an evidence-based way of knowing, know where I'm coming from, and others may not want to know, so nothing more to say.